MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Keyboard shortcuts for navigating the graph

-The following table provides an overview of the shortcut key combinations that you can use when you are working in the graph og method calls.
+The following table provides an overview of the shortcut key combinations that you can use when you are working in the graph of method calls.

 |Keyboard Shortcut|Action|
 |-----------------|------|